MetaBarj0/environments/README.md

 # environments
-Various configuration file for various software in various environment
+Various configuration file for various softwares in various environment, mainly in terminal mode.

 Take a look at each environment's `README.md` file for more details.

-If you plan to create your own msys2 environment, you may have to clone or download this repository to easily access needed files.
+If you plan to create your own environment, you may have to clone or download this repository to easily access needed files.

+So far, windows with msys2 and macOS are supported environment.